envygeo/arcplus/SysAdmin/deployment/uninstall-ALL-ArcGIS-products.md

     uninstall-ALL-ArcGIS-products # /silent
     uninstall-ALL-ArcGIS-products x:\path\to\my-product-codes.txt /silent

-In the default mode it's normal for a the progress window to flicker constantly while it tests for programs to remove.
-An unfortunate side effect of this is constant stealing of keyboard focus.
-It's better to leave the system alone or risk inadvertently cancelling an uninstall.
-Use the `/silent` parameter to avoid this.

 ---------
-Product codes were taken from [Esri KB 28709 - Silently uninstall ArcGIS products](http://support.esri.com/en/knowledgebase/techarticles/detail/28709) *(Last Modified: 5/14/2014)*
+Product codes were taken from [Esri KB 28709 - Silently uninstall ArcGIS products](http://support.esri.com/en/knowledgebase/techarticles/detail/28709) *(Last Modified: 8/19/2016)*

 The list was then manually supplemented by looking at the `setup.ini` for the various products I have installation media for.